DTU-Teaching/Industrial-IoT-For-Digitization-Of-Electronic-Assets-2024/Module 0/setup.md

 pip install -r requirements.txt
 ```

 Make sure you are in the right directory or modify the path to match the location.
+You have to run this again before starting with each module since there could be changes and additions.

 ## Install Azure functions core tools